Mestiço: Mestiço community in Brazil

 In Brazil, the word mestiço was substituted for "pardo" in the 1890 census, alongside "caboclo" (brown), but then returned to "pardo" in subsequent censuses.Pardo, the Portuguese word for a light brown color ("the color of a leopard", particularly in the context of complexion), evolved to mean any visibly mixed-race person that would not pass for any other race, to the exception of those of lighter complexion, who could be morenos (if dark-haired) or sararás (if light-haired, from Tupi sara-ra, "red-haired"; nevertheless, sarará evolved to mean only those of African descent more recently).

 The term was and is used to describe individuals born from any mixture of different ethnicities.
-Mainly these individuals usually have a blend in African, Native American, and European Caucasian. there are specific groups like - European/Portuguese and Native American parents are commonly known as caboclo or, more commonly in the past, mameluco.
+Mainly these individuals usually have a blend in African, Native American, and European. there are specific groups like - European/Portuguese and Native American parents are commonly known as caboclo or, more commonly in the past, mameluco.
 Individuals of European and African ancestry are described as mulato.
-Cafuzos (known as zambo in the English language) are the production of Native American and African ancestors. if someone has a mix of all three they are known as "pardo".
+Cafuzos (known as zambo in the English language) are the production of Native American and African ancestors.
+If someone has a mix of all three they are known as "pardo".
 Brazil celebrates The Mixed Race Day (Dia do Mestiço) (June 27 is an official date in States of Amazonas) to celebrate racial unity in the nation, Paraíba and Roraima.
 The Day of the Caboclo (Dia do Caboclo) occurs June 24.

+Mestiço community in Africa

 Mestiço community in Angola

 The Mestiço are primarily of mixed European, native born indigenous Angolan and/or other indigenous African lineages.
 They tend to be Portuguese culturally and to have full Portuguese names.

-Although they make up about 2% of the population, they are the socially elite, and racially privileged, group in the country.
+Although they make up about 2% of the population, they are the socially elite and racially privileged group in the country.
 Historically, Mestiços formed social and cultural allegiances with Portuguese colonists, subsequently identifying with the Portuguese over and above their indigenous identities.
 Despite their loyalty, the ethnic group faced economic and political adversity at hands of the white population during times of economic hardship for whites.
 These actions lead to ostracizing Mestiços from their inherited economic benefits which sparked the group to take a new sociopolitical direction.
 However, since the 400 year Portuguese presence in the country, the ethnic group has retained their position of entitlement which is highly evident in the political, economic and cultural hierarchy in present-day Angola.
 Their phenotype range is broad with a number of members possessing physical characteristics that are close to others within the indigenous black non-mixed population.
 Since the Mestiços are generally better educated than the rest of the indigenous black population, they exercise influence in government disproportionate to their numbers.

-Mestiço communities in Guinea-Bissau and Cape Verde

-In Guinea-Bissau, 1% of the population is of mixed African Native and Portuguese descent.